sambauers/tailwindcss-3d/README.md

 Add 3D transforms to your TailwindCSS project.

+## TailwindCSS v4 compatibility

+TailwindCSS v4 has been released with native 3D transform utilities.
+This plugin will not be redeveloped to work with v4.

+Maintenance of this plugin will continue for a while for v3 users.

 ## Description

 3D Plugin for Tailwind CSS adds additional transform utilities and animations